alexxtomas/expert-advisors/README.md

 15. Click on OK
 16. The EA is ready!
 Now you will see a Place Order button on the chart

-[Here is a step-by-step video on how to use it] (https://raw.githubusercontent.com/alexxtomas/expert-advisors/main/tutorial.mp4)